Daksh2060/node-pool-linked-list/README.md

    List_append(lists1, "Hello");
    ```

-7. To search a list, you must include a comparison helper function, for example:
+7. To search a list, you must include a comparison helper function, for example (using ints):

    ```bash
    bool pComparator_int(void* pItem, void* pComparisonArg){